 Scrubbed data improves your enterprise data quality, making it readily available for accurate and valuable data analysis.
 Thus, making them a worthy business investment.

 How To Simplify the Data Scrubbing Process

-Centerprise contains features, such as Data Cleanse Transformation, that can be used for data scrubbing and attaining a clean data set for further use.
+Centerprise contains features, such as Data Cleanse Transformation, that can be used to scrub and attain a clean data set for further use.

 Let’s look at how to scrub data using the data cleansing transformation in Centerprise.

-The dataset shown in figure 1 contains information regarding different customers, and as you can see, there are some white spaces between the postal codes, and it is not formatted correctly.
-Thus, we will be using the Data Cleanse transformation on this data set.
+The dataset shown in Figure 1 contains information regarding different customers, and as you can see, there are some white spaces between the postal codes, and it is not formatted correctly.
+Thus, we will use the Data Cleanse transformation on this data set.